 2EXPTIME algorithm for the problem.
-Our second reduction and lower bound for pure strategies show that the result is incorrect, and that the exponential (belief-based) upper bound is far off.
+Our second reduction and lower bound for pure strategies show that the result is incorrect, and that the exponential (beliefbased) upper bound is far off.
 Instead, the lower bound on memory for almost-sure winning with randomized strategies and actions invisible is non-elementary.
 Thus, contrary to the intuition, there is a sharp contrast for randomized strategies with or without actions visible.

 The memory requirements are summarized in Table I and the results of this paper are shown in bold font.
 We explain how the other results of the table follow from results of the literature.
 For randomized strategies (with or without actions visible), if a positive winning strategy exists, then a memoryless strategy that plays all actions uniformly at random is also positive winning.
 Thus the memoryless result for positive winning strategies follows for all cases of randomized strategies.
 The belief-based bound for memory of almost-sure winning randomized strategies with actions visible follows from [Chatterjee et al. 2007; Bertrand et al. 2009].
 The memoryless strategies results for almost-sure winning for one-sided games with player 1 perfect and player 2 partial are obtained as follows: when actions are visible, then belief-based strategies coincide with memoryless strategies as player 1 has perfect observation.
-If player 1 has perfect observation, then for memoryless strategies whether actions are visible or not is irrelevant and thus the memoryless result also follows for randomized strategies with actions invisible.
+If player 1 has perfect observation, then for memoryless result also follows for randomized strategies with actions are visible.
 Thus along with our results we obtain Table I.